 On August 19, 2013, we entered into a credit facility with HSBC Bank Canada, or HSBC.
 The credit facility provides for a demand revolving loan in the amount of \$5.0 million, increasing to \$10.0 million from September 1 to December 31 of each calendar year, which we refer to as the Operating Loan.
 The credit facility also provides for a \$9.0 million demand non-revolving loan, which we refer to as the Term Loan, and a \$15.0 million demand revolving leasing facility, which we refer to as the Leasing Facility, the aggregate combined indebtedness of which shall not exceed \$15.0 million.
-In addition, the credit facility provides us with a \$3.0 million demand revolving line to purchase forward exchange contracts for major currencies identified by HSBC up to an aggregate of \$11.1 million in order to hedge against currency fluctuations in connection with our import purchases and export sales, which we refer to as the Foreign Exchange Loan and an interest rate swap facility in the amount of \$1.0 million, which we refer to as the Swap Facility to allow for up to a 36 month interest rate swap contract to fix the rate of interest payable under the Term Loan or for calculation of lease payments under the Leasing Facility.
-As of October 25, 2014, no amounts were outstanding on the Operating Loan, \$6.2 million has been drawn from the Leasing Facility.
-As of October 25, 2014, no amounts were outstanding under the Foreign Exchange Loan or the Swap Facility.
+In addition, the credit facility provides us with a \$3.0 million demand revolving line to purchase forward exchange contracts for major currencies identified by HSBC up to an aggregate of \$11.1 million in order to hedge against currency fluctuations in connection with our import purchases and export sales, which we refer to as the Foreign Exchange Loan and an interest rate swap facility in the amount of \$1.0 million, which we refer to as the Swap Facility to allow for up to a 36-month interest rate swap contract to fix the rate of interest payable under the Term Loan or for calculation of lease payments under the Leasing Facility.
+As of January 31, 2015, no amounts were outstanding on the Operating Loan, \$5.2 million had been drawn from the Term Loan and

+\$0.6 million had been drawn from the Leasing Facility.
+As of January 31, 2015, no amounts were outstanding under the Foreign Exchange Loan or the Swap Facility.

 The credit facility subjects us to certain coverage ratios.
 Without the prior written consent of HSBC, our fixed charge coverage ratio may not be less than 1.10:1.00 and our ratio of current assets to current liabilities may not be less than 1.10:1.00.
 In addition, our debt to net tangible worth ratio may not be less than 2.50:1.00.
-As of October 25, 2014 and the year ended January 25, 2014, we were in compliance with the restrictive covenants.
+As of January 31, 2015 and January 25, 2014, we were in compliance with the restrictive covenants.